aboamen7000/alx-system_engineering-devops/README.md

-# wlecome to my repo : alx-system_engineering-devops
+# alx-system_engineering-devops

+1-) switches the current user to the user betty : su betty